Important Global Message

 Miami-Dade has a Mayor with the power to veto Commission action items.
 In January 2007, the Mayor was given additional powers providing for the oversight of the day-to-day operations of Miami-Dade.
 The Mayor can only serve two terms of four years.

 Through ordinances and resolutions, the 13-member Commission sets policies and establishes laws for the community.
-Commissioners are chosen in non-partisan, single-district elections, and have no term limits.
 Miami-Dade County is structured into 13 districts.
 Residents choose only from among candidates running in the district in which they live.
-Commissioners serve four-year staggered terms, with elections scheduled every two years.
+Commissioners are chosen in non-partisan, single-district elections and can serve two four-year staggered terms, with elections scheduled every two years.

 The total population of the 35 municipalities in 2005 was approximately 1,280,878.
 The City of Miami is the largest municipality, followed by Hialeah, Miami Gardens, Miami Beach, North Miami and Coral Gables.
 With a population of more than one million, our unincorporated area, if declared a city, would form the largest in Florida and one of the largest in the nation.